Compassionate Couples Therapy

 I’m a Certified NVC Trainer and can help you with communication tools and practices to empower you to be your most free, compassionate, and honest self when it counts.

-As a Marriage & Family Therapist, student of the Psychobiological Approach to Couple Therapy (PACT), and Certified Trainer in Nonviolent Communication (NVC), I teach you practical communication tools to help you dissolve the patterns of resentment and defensiveness and find your best friend again.
+As a Marriage & Family Therapist in Gainesville, trained in the Psychobiological Approach to Couple Therapy (PACT) and a Certified Trainer in Nonviolent Communication (NVC), I provide practical communication strategies that break the cycle of resentment and defensiveness, helping you reconnect with your partner as your closest friend.

-Life is too short to stay in the same rut forever.
-Reach out for a free 20-minute consultation and start taking steps toward the intimacy and trust that are truly possible for you and your partner.
+Contact me for a free 20-minute consultation and begin the journey toward the deep intimacy and trust that you and your partner truly deserve.